LunaticMuch/oh-my-zsh-proxy/README.md

 - `http_proxy`: http proxy server to be used
 - `no_proxy`: list of proxy exclusions, comma separated
-- `npm_repo`: custom npm repository to be activated in proxy enviroment
+- `npm_registry`: custom npm registry to be activated in proxy enviroment

 ## Uninstallation